 explore the subject independently.

-The research found that people prefer to interact with other people rather than organizations or groups.
+The research found that people prefer to interact with people directly rather than organizations or groups.
 The research also revealed how we remember the interactions, and that if the information is categorized into common memory patterns — 3 groups of 3 — a user could access billions of pieces of information rather than hundreds or thousands.

 Investigating the mechanisms by which we interact with others, and the commonalities of these interactions, they found the traditional methods did not facilitate complete interactions.
 This was mainly due to the cost and capabilities of previous technologies; mobile devices greatly enhanced these integrated capabilities.
 When this research was undertaken in 2011, mobile devices were not expected to possess these capabilities, but the technology arrived because of user desires.